 Elite Capital & Co.
 Limited Moves to 1 Cornhill After 12 Years at 33 St. James Square Amid Financial Sector Expansion

-LONDON, UNITED KINGDOM, June 13, 2025 /EINPresswire.com/ -- Mr. George Matharu, President and CEO of Elite Capital & Co.
+LONDON, June 13, 2025 (GLOBE NEWSWIRE) -- Mr. George Matharu, President and CEO of Elite Capital & Co.
 Limited, announced today that Elite Capital & Co. has relocated its headquarters from 33 St. James Square to the iconic 1 Cornhill, a landmark building in London’s financial district.

 “This move marks a pivotal moment in our growth.
 The expansion of our operations in the financial sector, coupled with the integration of NextGen Industrial Development Fund’s team into Elite Capital & Co.
 Limited, demanded exceptional scalability.
 1 Cornhill provides the ideal environment to accommodate our ambitious vision and reinforce our leadership in global finance,” Mr. George Matharu said.